 Still, it has a great response time and very low input lag, so it's still a great gaming TV if you don't care about advanced features like VRR or a 120Hz refresh rate.
 It comes with the great Roku TV smart platform, which is extremely fast, simple, and easy to use, with a great selection of streaming channels.
 It has a good remote with an integrated microphone for voice commands, or you can also give commands through the Roku companion app on your phone.
 You can also plug headphones into the remote, a great feature at this price point.
 If you're a Costco member, you'll instead want to get the much better Hisense A6/A65K, which is brighter and more colorful.

 Oct 25, 2023: Replaced the Samsung QN90C/QN90CD QLED with the slightly better Sony X93L/X93CL as the 'Best LED TV'.
 Due to availability issues and newer models being released, the Hisense U8/U8H, TCL 5 Series/S555 2022 QLED, and Hisense A6/A65K have been replaced by the Hisense U8/U8K, Hisense U6/U6K, and TCL S4/S450G, respectively.

-Our recommendations above are what we think are currently the best LED TVs to buy for most people in each price range.
-We factor in the price (a cheaper TV wins over a pricier one if the difference isn't worth it), feedback from our visitors and availability (no TVs that are difficult to find or almost out of stock everywhere).
+Our recommendations above are what we think are currently the best LCD TVs to buy for most people in each price range.
+We factor in the price (a cheaper TV wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no TVs that are difficult to find or almost out of stock everywhere).

-If you would like to do the work of choosing yourself, here is the list of all our reviews of LED LCD TVs.
+If you would like to do the work of choosing yourself, here is the list of all our LED TV reviews.
 Be careful not to get too caught up in the details.
 While no TV is perfect, most TVs are great enough to please almost everyone, and the differences are often not noticeable unless you really look for them.